Is It Crime, or Is It the Fuzzy Animal Exception?

 Houston police and city and Harris County attorneys say that game rooms are not supposed to pay winners in cash — period.

-But in practice, Harris County allows small cash payouts, citing the “amusement redemption machine” definition: “that rewards the player … from a single play of the game or device of not more than 10 times the amount charged to play the game or device once, or $5, whichever amount is less.”
+But in practice, Harris County allows small cash payouts, focusing on this part of the “amusement redemption machine” definition: “that rewards the player … from a single play of the game or device of not more than 10 times the amount charged to play the game or device once, or $5, whichever amount is less.”

 Undercover Harris County sheriff’s officers and deputy constables enter game rooms every day to try to make illegal gambling cases.
 Their methods are straightforward.
 They sit down at a machine and put in $20.